 Arizona taxpayers may claim a tax credit for voluntary cash contributions made to qualifying charitable organizations.
 Starting with the 2013 tax year, taxpayers do not have to itemize deductions to claim the credit for contributions to qualifying charitable organizations.
 The credit is limited to $400 for taxpayers filing as single, head of the household or married filing single and $800 for taxpayers filing as married.
 Any unused credit maybe carried forward an additional five years.
 ARIZ.
 REV. STAT.
 ANN. §43-1088.

-Also, taxpayers may claim a tax credit for voluntary cash contributions to a Qualifying Foster Care Charitable Organization If a taxpayer makes a contribution to a qualified foster care charitable organization, he or she may increase the maximum credit from $400 to $500 (for those filing single, head of household or married filing single) or from $800 to $1,000 (for those that are married filing jointly).
+Also, taxpayers may claim a tax credit for voluntary cash contributions to a Qualifying Foster Care Charitable Organization If a taxpayer makes a contribution to a qualified foster care charitable organization, he or she may claim a credit of up to $500 (for those filing single, head of household or married filing single) or $1,000 (for those that are married filing jointly).

 Gift Annuity Requirements